 How to restore MySQL Server backup via Command Prompt

 One more crucial point we want to mention here is that it’s really important to make sure that that database to which you are going to restore a dump file is empty.
 It’s highly recommended to create a new database or if there is no opportunity to do it – delete all data and tables from the existing one.
-If you ignore that point, you’ll face with duplicate data which will bring the database corruption in future.
+If you ignore that point, you’ll face duplicate data which will bring database corruption in the future.